temcocontrols/woo-variations-table/readme.txt

 = 0.8.1 =
 * Fix a CSS issue.

+= 1.3 =
+* Add an option to show stock column.
+* Show only attributes with "Visible on the product page" enabled option when enable "Show Attributes" option.
+* Other bug fixes & improvments.

 = 1.2 =
 * Add new option to show attributes values as columns in the table.
 * Fix Table wasn't working in Internet Explorer.
 * Show weight unit in the variations table.
-* Other bug fixes and improvements

 = 1.1 =
 * Support multilangual and include PO file.